hbina/openmp_tutorial/README.md

 For instance, consider a computer game.
 There is no clear way to have parallelism because computer game requires user input and unless one is provided, no execution is possible!

-Usually, in the problem space, there are a huge blob of concurrent functions that have no clear way to be parallelized.
+Usually, in the problem space, there is a huge blob of concurrent functions that have no clear way to parallelism.
-Then there is a subset that are parallelizable.
+Then there is a subset that can be turned into parallel executions.
 Once we have identified this subset of the problem we can then use many parallelism algorithms that are available.

 ### OpenMP